 Welcome to Bratislava!
 The narrow cobblestoned streets in the city’s historical centre is where everyone meets and greets.
 Locals and visitors alike marvel at the cosy streets and the picturesque buildings.
 Happiness and an air of expectation are everywhere.
 The hot wine flows and concerts take place on the main square, Hlavné námestie.
 Everyone is here, gathering around the Danube.
 Young people shooting fireworks, older people holding hands.
 Small plastic glasses and bottle of sparkling wine.
 Let the party begin!

 We were there too!

 The Bratislava Castle, overlooking the Danube, is one of the most visible monuments of the city.
-On New Year’s Eve the castle is dressed in the colours of the Slovak flag – blue, white and red.
+On New Year’s Eve, the castle is dressed in the colors of the Slovak flag – blue, white and red.
 Like so many other people yesterday, we enjoyed the show from the UFO bridge (or Most Slovenského národného povstania, as it is officially called.
 The English name would be